DigitalPasts/openDANES/nav/submission-guidelines.md

 - accept submissions in markdown format
 - link to template

+{: .prompt-tip }
+> tip: testing a longer tip blockquote that will go over multiple lines to see how the text wraps around inside the colored background.
+It is very important to do that before publishing a site to the internet!

+some text inbetween

+{: .prompt-info }
+> info: testing a longer tip blockquote that will go over multiple lines to see how the text wraps around inside the colored background.
+It is very important to do that before publishing a site to the internet!

+some text inbetween

+{: .prompt-warning }
+> warning: testing a longer tip blockquote that will go over multiple lines to see how the text wraps around inside the colored background.
+It is very important to do that before publishing a site to the internet!

+some text inbetween

+{: .prompt-danger }
+> danger: testing a longer tip blockquote that will go over multiple lines to see how the text wraps around inside the colored background.
+It is very important to do that before publishing a site to the internet!

 ## Guidelines for White Papers

 - accept submissions in markdown format or google doc